uclibs/scholar_use_cases/submission/submission_use_cases.md

 `Done looks like:` an interface to upload folders structures

   *note - the feedback from the EA doesn't talk in any detail about the display and browsing of folder structures, though this would be a necessary part of implementing the upload capability; likely to be a complicated Story*

+## Submission 46 - Proxy Submission # Early Adopter Round 2
+`As a:` delegate

+`I want:` the 'My works' page to clearly distinguish between my own authored works, and works I submit on behalf of others

+`So that:`  'My works' page shows the works I authored

+`Done looks like:` 'My works' defaults to only showing my authored works.
+Another page or part of the dashboard shows work I submitted on behalf of others as their delegate.

+## Submission 47 - Proxy Submission
+`As a:` submitter

+`I want:` to control what fields others can edit who have access to my work

+`So that:`  Not all people who have access to my work can edit all of the fields

+`Done looks like:` I have access to a dashboard that allows me to control what types of permissions my collaborators/delegates have

+  *note - related to Submission #1